raggleton/crab-tools/README.md

 Tools to help you using crab.
 Because no one should have to suffer using CRAB. o_O

 Please file any bugs/feature requests!
+These scripts assume you're using bash.

-Note that usage of these tools is at your own risk, although they worked fine when I treid them.
+Note that usage of these tools is at your own risk, although they worked fine when I tried them.

-Tools:
+##Installation

+Add this folder to your PATH variable:

+`export PATH=$PATH:$(pwd)`

+To make this more permanent, add to PATH in your `~/.bash_profile`:

+`export PATH=$PATH:<path to crab-tools>`

+Now you can call any tool from any folder!
+Just type in the script name and any args to execute it.

+##Tools:

 - crabSubmitLots.sh
 - crabCheckStatus.sh